se2p/tool-competition-av/documentation/INSTALL.md

 ## General Information ##
 This project contains the code to take part in the tool competition.
-It is developed in Python and runs on Windows machines (we tested the code also by running Parallel Desktop on a Mac Book Pro.)
+It is developed in Python and runs on Windows machines (we tested the code also by running Parallel Desktop on a Mac Book Pro).

+> Note: In the following, we assume the use of Windows PowerShell and that you have the rights of executing scripts with it.

 ## Dependencies ##